awenfranklinuts/vend88-agent-portal/agent-portal-website/docs/REGISTRATION_API_SPEC.md

 **Endpoint:** `GET /registration/validate-token/:token`

-**Description:** Check if a registration token is valid before showing the form.
+**Description:** Check if a registration token is valid and **not already used** before showing the form.
+This prevents duplicate submissions with the same token.

 **Response (200 OK - Valid Token):**
 ```json